• PEAK DISTRICT WALKS

 Up on Brim Fell, in the mist

 I tend to walk in running or hiking leggings but I also have some Acai Outdoor trousers.
 These are showerproof, look like jeans, stretchy and so comfortable, even for someone who is a weird shape like me!
-I can definitely recommend them.
+The stretch is good but I found them to bobble.
 I also have some hiking leggings which are really great for scrambling as they allow for freedom of movement.

 Extra Layers